 - Total Time: 40 minutes

-- 1 cup cooked turkey or chicken (hot tip: let the food processor shred it for you!)
+- 1 cup cooked and finely diced turkey or chicken

 - 2 eggs

-- Place half the flour, the cooked meat, turmeric, and herbs into the bowl and pulse to combine
+- Place the flour, meat, and spices (if using) in a bowl and mix to combine

 Storing, Serving, and Safety